slipperyseal/jetpack/README.md

 https://golang.org/doc/install

-The current implementation loads `Monty_on_the_Run.sid` and write the output AVR assembler to standard out.
+Jetpack loads SID files and writes the AVR assembler to standard out.
 This assembler is compatible with `AVR-GCC`.

-    go run jetpack.go >mort.avr.s
+    go run jetpack.go Monty_on_the_Run.sid >mort.avr.s

+Jetpack was originally written to convert `Monty_on_the_Run.sid` and has support for its self modifying code.
+Other SIDs have been successfully converted, but success depends on how that code works, self-modifying code being the main issue.
+6502 code might replace its own instructions in memory or immediate values loaded by instructions.
+AVR code exists in flash memory, not SRAM, plus the replacement of AVR code or data might not be practical solution anyway.
+These cases need to be identified and dealt with independently.

+Jetpack currently detects the filename of `Monty_on_the_Run.sid` and enables the special cases to convert this file.

+The latest version of the output is included in the repo as `mort.avr.s`

-While Jetpack sources the binary from `Monty_on_the_Run.sid`, the repo also contains the disassembled 6502 binary as `motr.6502.asm`.
+The repo also contains the disassembled 6502 binary as `motr.6502.asm`.
 This is handy when developing Jetpack and when comparing the cross-assembled output.

-The last version of the output is included in the repo as `mort.avr.s`

 #### Pros and cons of cross-assembly vs emulation